Abdelrhmanmansoor/LuxuryAgencyRTL/replit.md

 - RTL (Right-to-Left) layout for Arabic language support
 - Arabic fonts: Tajawal and Cairo from Google Fonts
 - Consistent spacing system: 8px, 16px, 24px
-- Clean white backgrounds with subtle gray tones and gold accents
+- Cream/off-white backgrounds (#FDFBF7) with yellow and black accents
 - Smooth scroll-triggered animations and hover effects
-- Dark footer with white logo for contrast
+- Dark header (#1A1A1A) and footer (black) with white logo for contrast

 ## Backend Architecture